 Put used tissues in the bin straight away.

-Wash your hands with soap and water often, and for 20 seconds – use hand sanitiser gel if soap and water are not available.
+Wash your hands with soap and water – use hand sanitiser gel if soap and water are not available.

 Try to avoid close contact with people who are unwell.

 Do not touch your eyes, nose or mouth if your hands are not clean.

 Advice for people at high risk